wthallys/spotify-clone/README.md

 # spotify-clone
-A Spotify clone made with HTML and CSS. https://wthallys.github.io/spotify-clone/
+A Spotify page clone made with HTML and CSS. https://wthallys.github.io/spotify-clone/